Emerson College: ELA—Hollywood Center (Los Angeles)

-Situated on Sunset Boulevard (at Gordon St) in Hollywood, ELA building is a permanent home to Emerson's decades-old Los Angeles program.
-The international design firm Morphosis, headed by Pritzker Prize winning architect Thom Mayne, designed a signature building incorporating residential, teaching and administrative spaces.
+Situated on Sunset Boulevard (at Gordon St) in Hollywood, the Emerson Los Angeles (ELA) building is a permanent home to Emerson's decades-old Los Angeles program.
+The international design firm Morphosis, headed by Pritzker Prize-winning architect Thom Mayne, designed a signature building incorporating residential, teaching and administrative spaces.
 The 10-story building was opened for the college's winter semester in 2014.
 The new facility accommodates 217 students, approximately twice the number of students that were supported by Emerson's older facility in Burbank.
 The center allows undergraduate students to spend a full fall, spring or summer semester taking classes in Hollywood and participating in a semester-long internship at enterprises related to their field of study.
 In addition, ELA also offers professional training and workplace education for Los Angeles-area professionals who are not enrolled in the college degree programs.

 Kasteel Well in the Netherlands

 Emerson College owns and operates Kasteel Well in the rural province of Limburg, Netherlands, a national historical monument that provides living accommodations, classrooms, a resource center, and related facilities.
 Approximately 85 matriculated Emerson students attend the program each semester, and are chosen through a lottery-style system.
-Classes are taught by Dutch teachers, with several Belgian and other teachers from Europe on staff.
+Classes are taught by Dutch teachers, with several Belgian, German and other teachers from Europe on staff.
+Each semester Emerson brings the students in residence on A faculty-led, multi-day excursion to Amsterdam and to one other European capital, such as: Prague, Venice, Rome, Madrid, Berlin, Milan, Dublin, or Barcelona.

-The Max Mutchnick Campus Center and the Bobbi Brown and Steven Plofker Gymnasium are important campus buildings.
-The former features several conference, meeting, and rehearsal spaces open to all students, offices for Student Life and the Student Government Association, and storage for any student organization.
-Also housing new offices for the Athletics Department, it is Emerson College's first-ever indoor athletic facility.
-The construction of the gym was controversial at the time of its announcement, considering the lack of performing space on campus and the lack of enthusiasm around athletics at Emerson.